 As a father, the most important thing Carl says he wants for his kids is for them to see him as a positive role model and for them to pursue something that they themselves are very passionate about.
 In his career, he says that they give him more strength than they ever could as a limitation, and that alone is a true gift.

 Carl says in the end he and his family will return to Australia because they miss their extended family but he doesn’t see that happening any time soon.
 For now, he is in the US and charging ahead pushing himself to get better at writing, singing, performing, and looping.
-His music is the perfect fit for anyone looking for a talented live entertainer that can interact with an audience through intrigue while belting out upbeat tunes guaranteed to make you want to get up out of your seat!
+His music is the perfect fit for anyone looking for a talented live entertainer who can interact with an audience through intrigue while belting out upbeat tunes guaranteed to make you want to get up out of your seat!

 The Creative Push Artist Interview Vlog On YouTube

 Be sure to watch my live artist interview with acoustic pop artist Carl Wockner on my YouTube vlog.

 The Creative Push Podcast